ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 A very important complexity class i $O(1)$, constant complexity.
 The $1$ here should not be understood as the exact number 1, but as any constant value independent of $n$.
-This will make more sense after we introduce the formal definition of $O$-notation, but for now any part of an algorithm where the execution time does not depend on input size is considered constant time, $O(1)$.
+This will make more sense after we introduce the formal definition of big-$O$ notation, but for now any part of an algorithm where the execution time does not depend on input size is considered constant time, $O(1)$.
 Swapping two elements in an array is a good example of a tiny algorithm that is $O(1)$, it takes the same amount of time to swap